Uninstalling Miniconda

 As of Miniconda v24.11.1, you can also use additional arguments to remove other files from your system.

-Using these arguments is not recommended if you have multiple conda installations.
+These arguments are not recommended if you have multiple conda installations.

 Open a new PowerShell window and run the following command: